Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Tail risk measures and risk regions

 The observation that we exploit for this work is that very different random variables will have the same $\beta$-tail risk measure as long as their $\beta$-tails are the same.

 When showing that two distributions have the same $\beta$-tails, it is convenient to use distribution functions rather than quantile functions.
-An equivalent condition for showing that two random variables $Z_1$ and $Z_2$ have the same $\beta$-tail, that is $F^{-1}_{Z_1}(u) = F^{-1}_{Z_2}(u)$ for all $\beta \leq u \leq 1$, is the following:
+The following result gives conditions which ensure that the $\beta$-tails of two distributions are the same.
+We will make use of these in proofs later in this paper.